Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

 The ultra-peripheral heavy-ion cross-sections are evaluated by folding these \(\gamma\gamma\to h\bar h\) data with the equivalent-photon spectra of the colliding ions.
-In the high invariant-mass region the existing \(e^{+}e^{-}\) measurements are sparse and carry sizable uncertainties, so the corresponding UPC predictions should be regarded as indicative rather than definitive, highlighting the need for further experimental and theoretical work.
+In the high invariant-mass region, the existing $e^{+}e^{-}$ measurements are sparse and subject to large uncertainties, particularly for $M_{p\bar{p}} > 3.0~\mathrm{GeV}/c^{2}$.
+Therefore, in this study we conservatively limit our calculations to $M_{p\bar{p}} < 3.0~\mathrm{GeV}/c^{2}$, where the available experimental data provide more reliable constraints.